dirkjanm/dirkjanm.github.io/_posts/2022-07-11-abusing-forgotten-permissions-on-precreated-computer-objects-in-active-directory.md

 ![More ACL info](/assets/img/computeracl/datadiff.png){: .align-center}

-Loading this data into BloodHound, we can use the following query to find our nice new edges:
+Loading this data into BloodHound, we can use the following query to find our nice new edges. **note:** the edge was renamed to `WriteAccountRestrictions` after merging into the main BloodHound code.
+Both SharpHound and BloodHound.py now report this as `WriteAccountRestrictions`, so the query changes from the naming used above:

 ```
-MATCH p=(g)-[:AddAllowedToAct]->(c:Computer) WHERE NOT g.highvalue RETURN p
+MATCH p=(g)-[:WriteAccountRestrictions]->(c:Computer) WHERE NOT g.highvalue RETURN p
 ```

 Or to focus on cases exploitable from any authenticated user, the following query is useful:

 ```
-MATCH p=(g)-[:AddAllowedToAct]->(c:Computer) WHERE g.objectid ENDS WITH "S-1-1-0" OR g.objectid ENDS WITH "-513" OR g.objectid ENDS WITH "S-1-5-11" OR g.objectid ENDS WITH "-515" RETURN p
+MATCH p=(g)-[:WriteAccountRestrictions]->(c:Computer) WHERE g.objectid ENDS WITH "S-1-1-0" OR g.objectid ENDS WITH "-513" OR g.objectid ENDS WITH "S-1-5-11" OR g.objectid ENDS WITH "-515" RETURN p
 ```

 This shows the following result in my test lab, since I added a computer with the "everyone" permissions to the domain: